jove-decompiler/jove/README.md

 ### But isn't `llvm-cbe` like, not perfect?
 We only demand `llvm-cbe` to handle a tiny subset of the LLVM language.
 That proper subset is produced by `jove llvm`, which translates the straightforward TCG (QEMU's intermediate language) instructions into LLVM instructions.
 Many times this is essentially just a one-to-one mapping.

 Whenever we encounter something with non-trivial semantics, the C code that is produced does *not* involve `llvm-cbe`.
 [It comes directly from](https://github.com/aleden/carbon-copy) QEMU via `clang`.
-Luckily, QEMU's is (almost completely) written in C.
+Luckily QEMU is almost completely written in C.

 ### How is `jove` tested?
 The CI test suite spins up whole-system (i.e. using `qemu-system-*`) debian emulations on every supported architecture.
 Thus we can test `jove` very easily on different architectures (without needing the physical machines).